 Why do the careers of men and women differ?

-A study focusing on MBAs from a top US business school has similar results .
+A study focusing on MBAs from a top US business school finds similar results .
 A substantial gender wage gap emerges during the first ten years in the labor market, and a large part of this gap is due to women having more career breaks.
 To gain some understanding of the importance of career interruptions to the gender wage gap, this study compares the earnings of men to the earnings of women who do not have any career interruptions or children.
 The results show that after ten years in the labor market, women earn 24% less.
-This gap is almost twice as large when the earnings of men are compared to earnings of all women.
+This gap is almost twice as large when the earnings of men are compared to the earnings of all women.
 This difference shows that career interruptions have a large impact on earnings.
 An important finding in this study is that small differences in career continuity have large effects on labor market outcomes.
-The gender differences in career breaks are not that large, but the wage penalties associated with them are very large.
+The gender differences in career breaks are not very large, but the wage penalties associated with them are.

 These results raise the question of why men and women choose different fields of education.
 If women expect to have more career breaks or expect that they will have difficulty holding jobs that require long working hours (due to childcare responsibilities), the theory of human capital predicts that women will choose the types of education that fit their future career prospects.
 For example, women may not choose fields in which technological progress is very rapid (e.g. engineering) because career breaks would mean that their skills would become outdated during the break.

 Societal discrimination is another reason why men and women make different educational choices.
-Societal discrimination refers to all societal influences that lead women to make educational choices that are not rewarded well in the labor market.
+Societal discrimination refers to all societal influences that lead women to make educational choices that are not well rewarded in the labor market.
 An example would be societal views on appropriate educational choices for women.
 For example, women may not be encouraged to enter science, technology, engineering, and mathematics (STEM) fields as strongly as men.

 Despite the convergence in hours worked by men and women, men still work more hours.
 One reason for this is the greater responsibility that women have for childcare.
 Working fewer hours may have significant consequences for gender differences in career outcomes.
 At least for young professionals, working more hours increases the probability of promotion .
-However, only a few studies have information on the actual number of hours worked, so there is no strong evidence on how gender differences in hours worked translates into differences in promotion rates.
+However, only a few studies have information on the actual number of hours worked, so there is no strong evidence on how gender differences in hours worked translate into differences in promotion rates.

 Educational choices, career interruptions, and hours worked are important reasons behind gender differences in careers, but they do not completely explain the differences.
 Recently, economists have turned to gender differences in preferences and personality traits as additional explanatory factors.
 Laboratory experiments have shown that men and women differ in competitiveness, risk aversion, and attitudes toward negotiation , all of which potentially affect gender differences in careers.